Case Study

 Hospital Operator Savings

-Our healthcare real estate consulting was pivotal in securing significant financial benefits for a national hospital operator.
-We achieved $690,000 in property tax savings through meticulous assessment and strategic negotiations.
+Healthcare real estate consulting helped secure significant savings for a national hospital operator.
+PVS achieved $690,000 in property tax savings through assessment review and strategic negotiations.
+This reduction helped improve the hospital’s financial position.

-For a related healthcare proof example, see how PVS helped a local hospital achieve property tax savings.
+For a related proof example, review this local hospital property tax savings case study.

 Assisted Living Facility Relief

-During the COVID-19 pandemic, our consulting services proved especially beneficial for an assisted living facility struggling with low fill rates.
-By providing expert guidance and robust property tax management strategies, we facilitated $1.6 million in property tax savings.
+During the COVID-19 pandemic, PVS consulting services helped an assisted living facility struggling with low fill rates.
+The team supported property tax management strategy that resulted in $1.6 million in savings.
+This helped reduce financial pressure during a period of lower revenue.

 For more senior care proof, review the assisted living facility property tax savings case study.